JordanSum/JordanSum/README.md

-- 👋 Hi, I’m Jordan
+- 👋 Hey there, I’m Jordan

-- 👀 I’m interested in growing my understanding of cloud infrastructure and technology in general.
-I am interested in collaborating with groups of people who are also pursuing skills in cloud computing and building infrastructure as a hobby or profession.
+- I’m passionate about cloud infrastructure and continuously expanding my knowledge of emerging technologies.
+I’m especially interested in collaborating with like-minded individuals who are building cloud-based solutions—whether for fun, for work, or for the challenge.

-- 🌱 I’m currently enrolled at WGU, obtaining my bachelor’s degree in cloud computing and working on multiple projects that will help me understand how AWS and Azure work.
+- 💡 I hold a Bachelor’s degree in Cloud Computing from Western Governors University, and I’m currently diving into hands-on projects that explore both AWS and Azure environments.
+These projects are helping me gain practical experience in areas like infrastructure as code, automation, containerization, and CI/CD.

+- 🤝 I’m always open to networking, mentorship, and collaborating on cloud-native or DevOps-oriented projects—especially with others who share a passion for learning and building cool things.

-- ⚡ Fun fact: Former first responder, into physical fitness and foodie enthusiast.
+- ⚡ Fun fact: I’m a former first responder, an advocate for physical fitness, and a self-proclaimed foodie—always on the hunt for the next great bite.

 <!---
 JordanSum/JordanSum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.